Team-BHP > Team-BHP Advice > On owning a car

 Try to avoid a full load on the car if possible.
 If your manual doesn't mention any running in period, it won't be necessary.

-Gansan is offline (2) Thanks
+Gansan is online now (2) Thanks

 Old 26th October 2020, 11:34 #792